 A voice for ordinary members

-As an advocate of greater openness and accountability in the party, I will practise what I preach by circulating written reports to all CLPs on NEC meetings and other relevant developments and addressing any GMC or similar body to which I may be invited, as I have already done in my time on the National Policy Forum.
-I will also take up issues that CLPs may want to raise with the NEC.
+As an advocate of greater openness and accountability in the party, I will practise what I preach by circulating written reports to all CLPs on WEC meetings and other relevant developments and addressing any GMC or similar body to which I may be invited, as I have already done in my time on the National Policy Forum.
+I will also take up issues that CLPs may want to raise with the WEC.